What is Emergency Dental Care?

 Anytime dental trauma occurs to the teeth, soft tissues of the mouth, or jaw, it's best to get in touch with Byers Station Dental right away.
 Our dentists have experience in treating trauma cases and can help you determine how soon to come in, suggest ways to relieve pain, and explain how to store your tooth or dental restoration until you arrive.
 Even seemingly small injuries may cause larger problems if not handled as soon as possible.

-Each dental emergency is unique so our dentists will thoroughly evaluate your condition during your visit.
+Each dental emergency is unique — so our dentists will thoroughly evaluate your condition during your visit.
 Digital x-rays might be taken to check for hidden problems under the gums, in the jawbone, or involving the tooth roots.
 After our dentists understand the degree of your emergency needs, they will speak with you about your options and create your treatment plan.
-Our primary goal during your emergency dental visit will be to alleviate any discomfort and restore oral function.
-Depending on the extent of your condition, one or more follow-up visits at our Chester Springs, PA practice may be necessary to fully address your oral health needs.
+Our primary goal during your emergency dental visit in Chester Springs, PA, will be to alleviate any discomfort and restore oral function.
+Depending on the extent of your condition whether we need to replace a broken tooth or perform an emergency tooth filling, one or more follow-up visits at our practice may be necessary to fully address your oral health needs.

 At the end of your visit, our team will provide instructions to help you heal following your dental emergency and help you schedule any follow-up appointments.
 Our dentists may provide a prescription for pain medication or antibiotics to enhance your comfort or treat an oral infection if necessary.
 We may also suggest ways to prevent future injuries, such as wearing a custom mouth guard when playing sports.
 Keeping up with good oral hygiene each day can help keep your teeth and gums healthy as you recover from your dental emergency.
 During your routine dental checkups at Byers Station Dental, our dentists will continue to observe your recovery progress.

 We will contact your insurer to determine your coverage once your treatment plan is established.
-If you are not using dental insurance, or have out-of-pocket costs, our team will be happy to explain the convenient payment options accepted at Byers Station Dental.
-Please do not delay treating a dental emergency due to payment concerns, as waiting may lead to more serious oral problems.
+If you are not using dental insurance or have out-of-pocket costs, our team will be happy to explain the convenient payment options accepted at Byers Station Dental.
+Please do not delay treating seeking our urgent dental care in Chester Springs, PA, due to payment concerns, as waiting may lead to more serious oral problems.
 Our team will work with you to find a flexible financial solution for your family.

 Save Your Smile With Urgent Dental Care

 When you have bleeding, tooth pain, or trauma to your teeth, gums, or jaw, please turn to Byers Station Dental for emergency dental care.
 Our well-trained dentists and team will treat your needs as soon as possible and help restore comfort, appearance, and function to your smile.
-For trusted, urgent dental services, contact our Chester Springs, PA practice right away.
+For trusted, dental 24 hours near you in Chester Springs, PA, contact our practice right away.